JakobPCoder/TexModTools/README.md

 # TexModTools

-A collection of Python scripts and tools for creating texture mods for DirectX 9 games using TexMod and OpenTexMod.
+A collection of Python scripts and tools for creating texture mods for DirectX 9 games using OpenTexMod.

 ## About